 Adam’s experience of putting his father into what was obviously to become a mass grave heightened his awareness of his father’s future burial companions.
 He then noticed the continual transport of corpses by horse and a flat-bed cart.

-“They were bringing them the whole day from the three prisons, all naked, not well covered and you could see hands and legs sticking out.
-The idea was that the dead don’t talk and if they weren’t dressed, you wouldn’t know who they were.
+“They were bringing them the whole day from the three prisons, all naked, not well covered.
+You could see hands and legs sticking out.
+The idea was that the dead don’t talk, and if they weren’t dressed, you wouldn’t know who they were.
 The opinion was that they were Ukrainians, because the Russians didn’t want the Ukrainians fighting alongside the Germans.”

-What made that particular time stick in Adam’s memory was not the callousness of the actions, nor the disrespect for the dead, nor the lack of feeling towards those civilians who had to transport or witness the transportation of the corpses, but the fact that NKVD officers returned to the city after leaving in such a hurry a few days before.
+What made that particular time stick in Adam’s memory was not the callousness of the actions, nor the disrespect for the dead, nor the lack of feeling towards those civilians who had to transport or witness the transportation of the corpses.
+It was the fact that NKVD officers returned to the city after leaving in such a hurry a few days before.

 “We were surprised when the NKVD came back because they liked to keep with their troops, to make sure the soldiers don’t run away.”

 Knowing this NKVD policy, Adam believed there must have been a specific order to execute other prisoners and remove the evidence before retreating.
 Such a direct order explains why the NKVD completed the process in such a hurry.

 The Cytadela… was established only as a means to subjugate the population.